ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 > ⚠️ **NOTE:** Public Facing TLS is not taken into account here, depending on what is installed on your cluster, it could also be handled by the Ingress.

-> ⚠️ **NOTE:** If you are using SAML SSO or LDAP for your GitHub Enterprise Server, ensure the top and second level domain used by ZenHub are identical to that used by GitHub.
-This will help ensure that ZenHub can retrieve public assets (like user avatars) from GitHub.
+> ⚠️ **NOTE:** If you are using SAML SSO or LDAP for your GitHub Enterprise Server, ensure the top and second level domain used by Zenhub are identical to that used by GitHub.
+This will help ensure that Zenhub can retrieve public assets (like user avatars) from GitHub.

 #### 3.3.1 TLS/SSL Backend

-The connection from the load balancer/ingress to ZenHub uses HTTP by default, but both entry points, `nginx-gateway` (ZenHub's main app) and `admin-ui` (ZenHub's administration app), can be accessed on both port `80` and `443`.
+The connection from the load balancer/ingress to Zenhub uses HTTP by default, but both entry points, `nginx-gateway` (Zenhub's main app) and `admin-ui` (Zenhub's administration app), can be accessed on both port `80` and `443`.

 To use the encrypted connection to these backends, your ingress manager needs to support the https backend protocol.
 Each ingress controller might have different ways to configure this feature.